|

 Eminent Domain

 Since 1995, our principal appraisers have appraised and/or reviewed hundreds of parcels for Eminent Domain/Condemnation projects across the State of Ohio.
 These appraisals have ranged from simple strip takings to complex valuations.
-Clients have included the Ohio Department of Transportation (ODOT), the City of Toledo, Lucas County and a number of other municipalities across the state.
-Though primarily highway takings, our experience includes appraising Railroad R/W, aerial easements for airports and sewer, water and gas line easement takings for public agencies.
+Clients have included the Ohio Department of Transportation (ODOT), the City of Toledo, Lucas County and many counties and other municipalities across the state.
+Though primarily highway takings, our experience include appraising Railroad R/W, aerial easements for airports and sewer, water and gas line easement takings for public agencies.
+We have also served private owners and attorneys representing owners with appraisal, appraisal review and consulting services to analyze agency offers for various public project property needs.

 The Eminent Domain/Condemnation appraisal process is highly specialized.
 An Appraiser must not only have knowledge and understanding of the local market and be cognizant of the potential appraisal problems involved, but also be familiar with the format(s) within which the analysis must be presented.
 The five forms are identified below:

-The Value Analysis format (VA) is not considered an appraisal under the Uniform Act.
-This format is utilized for parcels where the taking results in a uncomplicated valuation problem, it must be blatantly obvious there are no damages to the residue, there can be no buildings in the take area and the value of the taking is $5,000 or less.
+The Value Analysis format (VA) is not considered an appraisal under the Uniform Act and Ohio regulations.
+It is developed and reported under the Jurisdictional Exception provision of the Uniform Standards of Professional Appraiser Practice (USPAP).
+This format is utilized for parcels where the taking results in an uncomplicated valuation problem, it must be blatantly obvious there are no damages to the residue, there can be no buildings in the take area and the value of the taking is $10,000 or less.
 The predominant condition which must exist is that it is a simplistic taking that results in an uncomplicated valuation problem and there should be not substantial changes between the property before the take and the residue property.
 Within this format, there is no formal before and after analysis.
 Accompaniment is not mandatory and the report must be presented on the ODOT (VA) template/format.

-The Summary R/W Appraisal Report is utilized when the valuation problem is determined to be uncomplicated and the ODOT (VF) format is not appropriate.
-This type of report must be presented on ODOT’s approved Summary report template.
+The Summary R/W Appraisal Report is utilized when the valuation problem is determined to be complicated and the other ODOT formats are not appropriate.
+This type of report must be presented on ODOT’s approved Summary R/W Appraisal Report template.
 There are no limits on damages, costs-to-cure or compensation governing this format and all relevant valuation approaches are to be presented.
-The report must be compliant with the Uniform Standards of Professional Practice (USPAP) and accompaniment is mandatory.
+The report must be compliant with the Uniform Standards of Professional Practice (USPAP) and accompaniment with the owner or owner’s representative is mandatory.

 Projects include: